 ADHD in Elementary School Kids

 Not all children with ADHD are hyperactive.
 But if a child is, it will show during the school-age years.
 You may notice other symptoms, too.
 He may be unable to focus, and he may have trouble making good decisions or planning things.
 "What you're seeing is a blossoming of a more and more complex disorder," Barkley says.

 He may also have more trouble than other kids his age with:

 Letting others talk

 Keeping track of things like homework and books

-Also, a child with ADHD can be emotional, says Barkley.
-If something frustrates her, “you’re going to see that frustration come out.”
-If you say you might take her to a movie, she may ask about it non-stop.
-“If you say no, they’re going to blow up.”
+Also, a child with ADHD can be emotional, Barkley says.
+If something frustrates him, "you're going to see that frustration come out."
+If you say you might take him to a movie, he may ask about it nonstop.
+"If you say no, they're going to blow up."

-Because she may act without thinking things through, your child may be accident-prone.
+Because he may act without thinking things through, your child may be accident-prone.

-There is no one test for ADHD.
-Many kids have some signs, but for an ADHD diagnosis, several signs need to be present for at least 6 months, and they have to be taking a toll on the child’s social and academic activities, says Cuffe.
+There is no test for ADHD.
+Many kids have some signs, but for an ADHD diagnosis, several signs need to be present for at least 6 months, and they have to be taking a toll on the child's social life and schoolwork, Cuffe says.

-Once a child is diagnosed with ADHD, you and your doctor will discuss treatment options.
+Once you know your child has ADHD, you and your doctor will talk about treatments.
 They most often include both medication and behavioral therapy.
-You may need to try different things before you settle on the right treatment.
+You may need to try different things before you settle on the right treatments.